 The division of a stock or bond issue into various portions for the purpose of sale to the public at different times.
 Each portion is called a tranche which sold at a separate time.

-Trust Deed See indenture
+Trust Deed (See indenture for meaning).

 ￼￼Underwriting (Firm Commitment)